uiceds/cee-492-project-2025-avengers/cee492_report.typ

 - **Training accuracy:** ~87%
 - **Test accuracy:** ~88%
 - **Cross-entropy loss:** steadily decreased and stabilized
+#figure(
+  image("figures/Accurancy.png"),
+  caption: [Training and testing accuracy over gradient steps.)]
+) <fig-accurancy>
 Compared to the baseline accuracy of 1/8 = 12.5% (random guessing), the classifier shows strong predictive capability.
-Learning curves indicate stable convergence with no signs of overfitting.\
+Learning curves indicate stable convergence with no signs of overfitting.

+#figure(
+  image("figures/Loss.png"),
+  caption: [Cross-entropy loss during training]
+) <fig-cross>

+We also observed loss decreases sharply during the first ~300 gradient updates, indicating rapid learning of the major temporal–spatial decision boundaries from the training data.
+After this initial phase, the loss continues to decline more slowly and eventually stabilizes around 0.32, demonstrating smooth and monotonic convergence without instability or oscillation.
+This behavior confirms that the learning rate and optimization setup are well-chosen, and that the model successfully minimizes classification error as it adapts to the training patterns.
+The absence of sudden spikes further suggests that the model is not overfitting to rare or noisy samples.\
 \
 ==== iv. *Hotspot Visualization*
 To improve interpretability, I generated multiple geographic visualizations that overlay model predictions on the official Los Angeles boundary shapefile.
 These figures demonstrate how predicted hotspot regions shift depending on the temporal query.

 #figure(
   image("figures/Pred_1.png"),
-  caption: [Prediction 01]
-) <fig-descent>
+  caption: [Spatial distribution of predicted crime hotspots for a sample temporal query (Wednesday, November, 12:00 ±2h)] ) <fig-pred-1>

 #figure(
   image("figures/Pred_2.png"),
-  caption: [Prediction 02]
-) <fig-descent>
+  caption: [Spatial distribution of predicted crime hotspots for a sample temporal query (Friday, July, 20:00 ±1h)] ) <fig-pred-2>

 For each user-defined query (e.g., “Fridays in July at 20:00 ± 1 hour” or “Wednesdays in November at 12:00 ± 2 hours”), the visualizations display: